trash89/brownie_with_hardhat/README.md

 Project has been compiled.
 Build artifacts saved at /brownie_with_hardhat/build/contracts
 ```

-In the scripts folder, create the deployment script in brownie
+In the scripts folder, create the deployment script in brownie:

 ```bash
 vi scripts/deploy.py